picasso/zu-contact/readme.txt

 Contributors: dmitryrudakov
 Tags: gutenberg, ajax, contact form, feedback, email, feedback form, contact Requires at least: 5.1
-Tested up to: 5.5.3
+Tested up to: 5.6
 Stable tag: 1.0.8
 License: GPLv2 or later
 Requires PHP: 7.0

-Simple but smart Ajax contact forms.
-With Gutenberg based settings page.
+Simple but smart and modern Ajax contact form.
+With Form Blocks and Gutenberg based settings page.

 == Description ==

 The plugin allows you to add a feedback form or booking form to the page.
 The data is sent to the server via AJAX (this can be disabled using the settings and the form will be submitted as usual).
+You can flexibly personalize the form and its fields.

+The form is added to a page using the __Gutenberg Custom Blocks__ - with these blocks, the possibilities for customizing your form are greatly increased.

-To a certain extent, you can personalize the form and its fields.
-The form is added to the page using the shortcode `[zu-contact]` or `[zu-booking]`.
+You can also add a form to a page using the shortcode `[zu-contact]` or `[zu-booking]`.

 ### Features

 * Lightweight `JS script` & `CSS`
+* Includes form blocks for the new __Gutenberg__ WordPress block editor
-* Adding a contact form to any post or page using a shortcode
+* Also supports adding a contact form to any post or page using a shortcode
 * Form submission via AJAX (*configurable by settings*)
 * Data validation on the server
 * Support for required fields